tkoyama010/OpenCAE-tkoyama010/PITCHME.md

 +++

+@snap[midpoint text-left]
-### 🤔 What is PDE and FEM?
+### 🤔 What is PDE and FEM❓

-- The behavior of all physical phenomena can be expressed by PDE.
+✅ PDE is a equation using in physics, engineering, and many other disciplines.

-- FEM is a method of PDE.
+✅ FEM is a method of PDE.

 ![mesh2](mesh2.png)
+@snapend

 +++

-### 🤔 What is PDE and FEM?
+### 🤔 What is PDE and FEM❓

 ![mesh2](http://getfem.org/_images/getfemuserlinearsys.png)